A minimax method for the spectral fractional Laplacian and related evolution problems: Numerical experiments on related evolution problems

 An explicit steady-state solution to this equation can be computed on the whole of $\mathbb{R}^{d}$ as

-and $c$ is a constant, whose value is fixed by the mass of the positive initial datum.
-Denoting with $\rho_{h}$ the numerical steady state, that we compute using our FEM approximation, in Figure \ref{Fig1} we report the $L^{2}(\Omega)$ distance between $\rho^{\text{Std}}$ and $\rho_{h}$.
-We can see convergence up to the precision provided by the mesh accuracy.
+and $C$ is a constant whose value is fixed by the mass of the positive initial datum.
+Denoting by $\rho_{h}$ the approximate steady-state solution that we compute using our finite element approximation, in Figure \ref{Fig1} we report the $L^{2}(\Omega)$ norm of the difference between $\rho^{\text{Std}}$ and $\rho_{h}$.
+We observe convergence up to the precision provided by the computational mesh.